MemMachine/n8n-nodes-memmachine/README.md

-# Testing n8n-nodes-memory Locally with Docker
+# n8n-nodes-memmachine

+An n8n community node that integrates with the MemMachine API, enabling advanced conversational memory management in your n8n workflows.

+## Nodes Overview

+This package provides two n8n community nodes for MemMachine integration:

+- **Main Node** (`MemMachine Manager`)
+  - **Actions:**
+    1. `Store a message` — Save conversational messages to MemMachine
+    2. `Enrich with context` — Retrieve historical context from MemMachine and enrich AI agent responses
+- **AI Memory Node** (`MemMachine Memory`)
+  - Connects directly to the AI agent’s memory port in n8n workflows
+  - Enables advanced memory operations and seamless integration with AI agent tools for conversational context management

+## Installation

+### `Community Nodes`

+Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

+1. Go to **Settings > Community Nodes**.
+2. Select **Install**.
+3. Enter `@memmachine/n8n-nodes-memmachine` in **Enter npm package name**.
+4. Agree to the [risks](https://docs.n8n.io/integrations/community-nodes/risks/) of using community nodes: select **I understand the risks of installing unverified code from a public source**.
+5. Select **Install**.

+After installing the node, you can use it like any other node. n8n displays the node in search results in the **Nodes** panel.

+### `Docker Installation`

-This directory contains a distribution build of the n8n-nodes-memory package ready for testing with a local n8n instance.
+This directory contains a distribution build of the n8n-nodes-memmachine package ready for testing with a local n8n instance.

-## Quick Start with Docker Compose
+### Quick Start with Docker Compose

-### Prerequisites
+#### Prerequisites

 - Docker and Docker Compose installed
 - **MemMachine running externally** (on host or separate Docker network)

-### Start n8n with the Memory Node
+#### Start n8n with the Memory Node

 ```bash
 # Start n8n and Jaeger